remko/waforth/README.md

 ### The Loader

-The loader is a small bit of JavaScript that uses the [WebAssembly JavaScript API](https://webassembly.github.io/spec/js-api/index.html) to dynamically load a compiled word (in the form of a WebAssembly module), and add it to the shared function table.
+The loader is a small bit of JavaScript that uses the [WebAssembly JavaScript API](https://webassembly.github.io/spec/js-api/index.html) to dynamically load a compiled word (in the form of a WebAssembly module), and ensuring that the shared function table is large enough for the module to register itself.

 ### The Shell